Adaptive Cumulative Mass Calibration with Conformal Prediction: Additional Experimental Results

 \subsection{ImageNet}

 In Table~\ref{tab:results_imagenet}, we present the full results for ImageNet (ViT), and in Table~\ref{tab:results_imagenet_best}, we display the best ones.
-From the results, we see that only our methods improve upon the uncalibrated baseline, while other approaches worsen calibration across all metrics.
-Notably, the calibration methods that demonstrated strong performance for a smaller number of classes (e.g., Isotonic regression).
+From the results, we see that most of the methods do not the uncalibrated baseline across all metrics except cumulative mass ones.
+Our methods show better performance compared with the baselines calibrations.

 Table~\ref{tab:results_imagenet} indicates that standard baselines frequently degrade calibration on this many-class task (e.g., Venn-Abers and Platt increase ECE/MCE substantially).
-The uncalibrated model achieves a strong NLL/Brier score, leaving little room for improvement.
+The uncalibrated model achieves a strong NLL/Brier score.